zderApfel/RoU/README.md

 During an exploration phase where they're not doing anything, you can select a passive activity for a merc to do:

+Training - Weightlifting

+* 3% chance to increase Strength/Health

+Training - Target Practice

-* Weightlifting - 3% chance to increase Strength/Health.
-Requires a 1 day rest period
+* 3% chance to increase Shooting

-* Target Practice - 3% chance to increase Shooting.
-Costs an amount of money to spend on ammunition
+* Costs an amount of money to spend on ammunition

+Training - Cardio

-* Cardio - 3% chance to increase Agility/Health.
-Requires a 1 day rest period
+* 3% chance to increase Agility/Health

+Casino - Charisma

-* Casino - Chance to win or lose money.
-Scales with Charisma
+* Chance to win or lose money

-    Chance to win: 40% + (Charisma-10)*2
+* Chance to win: 40% + (Charisma-10)*2

+Casino - Agility/Charisma

-* Casino (cheating) - Significantly higher chance to win money, but loss means getting [detained](#detained).
-Scales with Agility/Charisma
+* Significantly higher chance to win money, but loss means getting [detained](#detained) Scales with Agility/Charisma

-    Chance to win: 60% + (Charisma-10)*2
+* Chance to win: 100 - gambling_difficulty + (Charisma-10)*2

-    Chance to be caught if loss: 20% + (Agility-10)*2
+* Chance to be caught: 30 + gambling_difficulty + (Agility-10)*2

+Theft - Agility

-* Theft = Chance to steal some extra items, but with a chance to be detained or killed.
-Scales with Agility/Charisma.
-Requires a 1 day rest period.
-Has its own loot pool and not all items are possible to be found through theft
+* Chance to steal some extra items, but with a chance to be detained or killed
+* Has its own loot pool and not all items are possible to be found through theft

-    Chance to succeed: 100 - item_difficulty + ((Agility-10)+(Charisma-10))*2
+* Chance to succeed: 100 - item_difficulty + (Agility-10)*2

+Scout - Agility/Shooting

-* Scout = Can scout out a raid area for you to provide some basic details.
-Has a chance to result in death.
-Scales with Agility/Shooting.
-Requires a 1 day rest period
+* Can scout out a raid area for you to provide some basic details
+* Has a chance to result in death

-    Chance to succeed: 100 - raid_difficulty + ((Agility-10)+(Shooting-10))*2
+* Chance to succeed: 100 - raid_difficulty + ((Agility-10)+(Shooting-10))

 ### Specializations

-Rarely, the merc you hired on is particularly good at a certain set of skills, this means they have a special ability that they can use in the field.
+Rarely, the merc you hired on is particularly good at a certain set of skills, this means they have special talents that can benefit

-* Surveillance Expert - Nearby hostiles can be seen through walls

-    Requires: N/A
+Master Thief:

-* Master Thief - Lockpicking is double-rolled, with a 20% chance to not consume the lockpick
+* Active: Lockpicking is doublerolled, with a 20% chance to not consume a lockpick
+* Passive: Never fails at passive theft but can only bring back half as much loot

-    Requires: Agility 14, Charisma 12
+* Requires: Agility 14, Charisma 12

+Martial Artist:

-* Martial Artist - Can parry melee weapons with your fists
+* Active: Can parry melee weapons with your fists
+* Passive: +0.5% chance for all mercenaries to level up fron training activities (Stackable)

-    Requires: Agility 16, Strength 14
+* Requires: Agility 16, Strength 14

-    Doesn't allow blocking bullets with hands with the
+Heavyweight:

-* Heavyweight - You resist 50% of BP damage BEFORE all other resistances
+* Active: You resist 50% of BP damage BEFORE all other resistances
+* Passive: None

-    Requires: Strength 16, Health 14
+* Requires: Strength 16, Health 14

+Packrat:

-* Packrat - Doubled pocket inventory space
+* Active: Doubled pocket inventory space
+* Passive: None

-    Requires: N/A
+* Requires: N/A

+Infiltrator:

-* Infiltrator - Doesn't make noise when jogging
+* Active: Doesn't make noise when jogging
+* Passive: Scout/Thief activities are double-rolled, taking the highest

-    Requires: Agility 15
+* Requires: Agility 15

+Hacker:

-* Hacker - Has a chance to bypass an electronic countermeasure without finding the passcode (keypads, computers, etc.)
+* Active: Chance to bypass an electronic countermeasure without inputting a passcode (keycads, computers, etc.)
+* Passive: N/A

-    Requires: N/A
+* Requires: N/A

-    Works only once per device
+* Works only once per device

-    Matches the character's lockpicking chance (stacks with master thief)
+* Matches the character's lockpicking chance (stacks with master thief)

+Smooth Criminal:

-* Smooth Criminal - Speech checks are double-rolled
+* Active: Speech checks are double-rolled
+* Passive: A random mercenary has a 3% (+0.5% per) chance to gain a point of Charisma every 24 in-game hours

-    Requires: Charisma 16
+* Requires: Charisma 16

-## Unrest
+## Security/Unrest

 [TBD]

 ## Buffs/Debuffs

-**Bleed (Minor/Major)** - Chance to happen is different depending on remaining HP available.

-* Minor bleeding will reduce you to 20% of HP only

-* Major bleeding will reduce you to 10% of HP only

-* Cured by light/heavy bandage respectively
+**Tired** - Happens after 8 in game hours.
+Increases with intensity over time.
+Can be suppressed with drugs, but Tired V will kill you if not addressed.
+Reduces Stamina regen

 **Poisoning** - There's two types of poisoning, inhaled and lingering.
 Inhaled poisons damage you for an amount per second while in an area contaminated by it.
 Lingering poisons can have various effects that last until the end of the raid/mission or if an antidote is taken